nerolation/Ethereum-ticket-system/blogpost.md

 On the other hand, the builder must also establish communication with the user to deliver the signed blinded data after confirming the receipt of the ETH, a process that may present certain challenges.

 **Off-chain communication** - One solution could be the use of a private communication channel, such as a Telegram bot.
 Users would register with the builder's bot to receive the signed blinded data via a direct message.
 The hurdle here is that users need their blinding factor to unblind the received message content from the builder, a process that involves the modular multiplicative inverse.
 This is not straightforward, in particular not for everyday users.<br/>
-It would probably be more straightforward to have a UI, hosted by the builder, that handles the communication part (users authenticate/login by signing a msg) and does doe math on the user's front end.
+It would probably be more straightforward to have a UI, hosted by the builder, that handles the communication part (users authenticate/login by signing a msg).

 **On-chain communication** - Another alternative would be similar to the ticket purchasing process but reversed: the builder could append the data to a self-send transaction (along with other signed blinded data) and have the users parse it and determine which signed blinded data is relevant to them.
 However, this method presents the same difficulties as the first example.
 Moreover, it adds additional costs to the process.